Open the door to the backcountry and try powder riding at Muika Snow Resort

 Unlike the off-piste fields, there were also untracked slopes, and Igeta thoroughly enjoyed the first track.
 What did he actually think of Muika Snow Resort?

-"Muika Snow Resort is easily accessible from central Tokyo and is close to Muikamachi IC on the Kan'etsu Expressway, so there's less driving on snowy roads and it's a safe and easy place to get to.
+"Muika Snow Resort is easily accessible from central Tokyo and close to the Muikamachi Interchange on the Kan-Etsu Expressway, making it a safe and convenient place to get to with less snow driving on local roads.

-The ski resort is compact, but the population density is lower than at larger ski resorts, so you can enjoy long runs first thing in the morning.
+The ski resort is compact in size, but compared to larger resorts, the population density is lower, allowing you to enjoy long runs first thing in the morning.

-There are many easy runs, so it's a great place to go with experienced skiers and aim for grooming first thing in the morning, or if you're with friends who've just started skiing or with small children, it's a great place to enjoy the slopes all day long!"
+There are many easy-to-ski runs, so it's a great place to go with experienced skiers to enjoy the groomed slopes first thing in the morning, or to go with friends who are just starting out or with small children so you can enjoy the slopes all day long!"

 "I think the good thing about backcountry is that you can really feel the beauty of the mountains.
 It's quiet with few man-made objects or people, and I found it very appealing to be able to ski freely in the great outdoors with nothing but snow and mountains," says Igeta.

-"The powder fields and non-managed mountain courses can be accessed from the lift, and the finish line is right next to the parking lot, making it an extremely easy environment to try.
+"The powder fields and off-piste mountain courses are easily accessible from the ski slopes after taking the lift, and the finish line is right next to the parking lot, making it a very accessible environment to try.
 I

-was able to enjoy a variety of terrain in one run that you can't experience on the slopes, such as the powder remaining at the top, trees, and skiing along ridges.
+was able to enjoy a variety of terrains that you can't experience on groomed slopes, such as powder remaining at the top, trees, and ridge runs, all in one run.

-think the best time to visit Muika Snow Resort is during the high season, when you can enjoy both the powder and the groomed slopes.
-There is a spectacular view of the surrounding mountains from the top of the slopes, so I definitely recommend visiting on a nice day!"
+I felt that Muika Snow Resort is best visited during the high season when you can enjoy both powder and groomed slopes.
+There are also wonderful views of the surrounding mountains from the top of the slopes, so I would definitely recommend visiting on a sunny day!"

 Igeta learns tips from Saiki on how to put on snowboards.
 He struggles to put on and take off snowboards on the fresh snow.